sasilver75/obsidian/Byte-Pair Encoding.md

 References:
 - [VIDEO: HuggingFace NLP Course BPE](https://youtu.be/HEikzVL-lZU?si=VESfTlnUoacLgEJX)

+Related:
+- [[Tiktoken]] is a fast BPE tokenizer used with OpenAI's models

 Introduced in 2016's *Neural Machine Translation of Rare Words with Subword Units (Sennrich et al.)*

 Used by [[GPT-2]], [[GPT-3]], [[GPT-4]], [[RoBERTa]], and more.